Deathstroke751/thunderslambot/README.md

 python3 add_to_team_drive.py -d SharedTeamDriveSrcID
 ```

-# Youtube-dl and index authentication using .netrc file
+# Youtube-dl and index authentication using `.netrc` file
-For using your premium accounts in Youtube-dl or for protected Index Links, edit the netrc file according to following format:
+For using your premium accounts in Youtube-dl or for protected Index Links, edit the `.netrc` file with in the following format:
 ```
 machine host login username password my_youtube_password
 ```